existential-kitten/Ooc-prog_qc/README.md

 * Create a pull request to "submit" your solution

 If nobody in your group knows how to fork and request pulls, talk to us (Bahman or me).

+### Copyright
+Please note: I attached Apache 2.0 license to the repository.
+By committing to it, you are licensing your contributions in that way.